 Earning Credits toward your Shared Maintenance fee is easy!

 Volunteers from your agency or others who are associated with your agency can come to Tarrant Area Food Bank and volunteer on your behalf.
 Each volunteer hour will be credited to your Shared Maintenance Fee account.
-For more informations about this opportunity, please contact our Volunteer Coordinator, JoAnn Biggers, by
+For more informations about this opportunity, please contact Volunteer Coordinator Becky Gruhl by